We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

 I didn’t realize there was so much history about witches.
 You are never educated about those when you are youngjud - only cartoons and movies.

-I find that true about a great deal of our own American History, not just witches.
-It is a shame because we have some fascinating stories throughout our history in America.
-My aim is to tell some of them and interesting ways to learn and experience them.
-Witches is just the tip of the iceberg 🙂
+I find that true about a great deal of our own American History.
+It is a shame because we have some fascinating stories.
+Hopefully some of them can be told here to share 🙂

 Interesting stuff!
 I admittedly do hope to go Salem this summer, and I want to see the Hocus Pocus stuff.
 But the other facts are interesting, too.
 I teac the Crucible, and it’s interesting how much you can relate the events to different times in history, including present-day headlines.
 I enjoyed reading this!

 Oh me too!
 We are big fans of Hocus Pocus!
-But I want to see it all, being the American History buffs we are.
-My cousin thinks when we visit I’ll never want to leave LOL I have to admit, dressing up like witches…interpreting American History in such an interesting time and place…yeah… I could do that for years
+But I want to see it all.
+My cousin thinks when we visit I’ll never want to leave LOL

 Fascinating!
 We’ve been trying to decide for week whether Mary Poppins would be considered a witch or not?
 LOL What do you think?

 You know… we have had this very discussion several times!
 I say yes… she is indeed magical!
-Does that make her a witch?
 Not all witches have to look like they came from Oz!
-But she certainly has all the boxes checked off… If she was doing her Mary Poppins thing in 1642 Salem 1000% she would be accused… I think definition of witch changes through time but also in America or Europe.
-They stopped persecuting in Europe before here so depending on the time and place, she could be an American witch or just a special lady in England?
-She certainly has good stories!
+But she certainly has all the boxes checked off… If she was doing her Mary Poppins thing in 1642 Salem 1000% she would be accused…

 As a witch myself, I got nervous reading the title of your post only because so many people get it wrong.
 For me it’s not about feminism or anything like that, it’s about finding peace in nature and that sort of thing.
 I do like that you put more of the history twist to it.
 Great article overall.